DanteLore/dantelore/content/posts/face-clustering-with-python.md

 ### K-Means

-Everyone knows it, the easiest way to cluster vectors of data is to use [K-Means](https://www.google.co.uk/search?q=k+means).
+Everyone knows it, the easiest way to cluster vectors of data is to use <a href="https://www.google.co.uk/search?q=k+means">K-Means</a>.
 It's even easier in Python, where the libraries do all the hard work for you.

 Imagine you have some objects, each of which is represented by a vector of numeric values.
 It could be anything: rows in a spreadsheet, house prices, salaries, ages or (bet you saw this coming...) crude measurements of a face.
 Each of these vectors *describes a point in n-dimensional* space.
 Easy to imagine if you have one, two or three values - so keep a 3D space in your head and don't give yourself an 8-dimensional headache.
 Now imagine you randomly choose a set number (k) of "centres" in the same n-dimensional space.
 Now you can associate points with their nearest cluster, then move the cluster centres closer to their associated points, then iterate.
 Points attract centres, centres group points, eventually the cluster centres creep into the right places and, when they stop moving, define the discreet clusters in our data.
 Boom!
 <!-- wp:preformatted -->